cameronenfuego/cameronenfuego.github.io/_posts/2017-08-27-Monsters-That-Lurk-in-the-Depths.md

 ![](https://cdn-images-1.medium.com/max/1200/1*QSbDxrZFumfEfGHLmwZWyQ.jpeg)

 I’ve continued churning through the idea of conquering monsters and I realized I needed to readjust the way I speak about monsters.
 It also dawned on me that I could help you with a little context as to where this word ‘monsters’ is coming from.
-So, I invite you to see with me where this goes.
+So, I invite you to see with me where this goes.<!--more-->

 I started reading through [“How to Survive a Shipwreck: Help Is On the Way and Love Is Already Here” by Jonathan Martin](https://www.amazon.com/How-Survive-Shipwreck-Help-Already/dp/0310347971/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=) the day after that fateful conversation with my wife.
 I can only conclude that meeting the author — he’s a remarkable man — was undeniably God’s grace, and my ordering the book that night and its subsequent arrival a godsend.
 On Sunday, I did not know that my own ship was in the process of wrecking.
 Well, Mr. Martin refers to monsters as the creatures that inhabit our own inner darknesses.